soulgalore/benice-ampproject/README.md

   No, sorry.

+ * **Question:** The AMP Project has some new cool tags like *amp-img* instead of using the old classic img tag.
+Is this something I can use in the Be Nice project?

+ No, we don't support these tags out of the box.
+But we have kind of a cool feature where you can load whatever javascript you want, so you free to build it.

 ## Be Nice AMP Project vs AMP HTML
 You probably heard of the Google project [AMP Project](https://github.com/ampproject/amphtml) that is kind of the same thing as the Be Nice AMP Project except for a couple of things: